nephio-project/docs/user-guide/exercises.md

 Note that our DNN does not actually provide access to the internet, so you won't be able to reach the other sites.

-## Step 9: Changing the Capacities of the UPF and SMF NFs
+## Step 9: Change the Capacities of the UPF and SMF NFs

 In this step, you will change the capacity requirements for the UPF and SMF, and see how the operator reconfigures the Kubernetes resources used by the network